-- 5.17 The Legal Ombudsman will try to resolve complaints at the earliest possible stage, by whatever means it considers appropriate including informal resolution.
-56 - 5.18 If a complaint is settled, abandoned or withdrawn, an ombudsman will tell both the complainant and the authorised person.57
+- 5.17 The Legal Ombudsman will try to resolve complaints at the earliest possible stage, by whatever agreed outcome is considered appropriate.
+57 - 5.18 If a complaint is settled, abandoned or withdrawn, an ombudsman will tell both the complainant and the authorised person.
+58